 - Support the job readiness of participants by providing a further $35.8 million injection to the Employment Fund in 2021-22.

 - $17.4 million to help job seekers with relocation assistance to take up a job for ongoing work or to temporarily relocate to harvest and regional areas to take up agricultural work.

 - Giving more Australians, including veterans transitioning to the civilian workforce, the chance to become their own boss or strengthen their existing small business by expanding the New Business Assistance with NEIS (New Enterprise Incentive Scheme) program.

 - An additional $9.0 million to the Seasonal Worker Programme to safeguard the welfare of Pacific and Timorese workers and ensure employers can meet critical seasonal labour needs.

 - $62.8 million for the Local Jobs Program, which will focus on reskilling, upskilling and employment pathways in 25 Employment Regions across Australia to assist people back into the workforce.

 - $6.5 million to increase support for job seekers engaged in the New Employment Services Trial (NEST) who are at risk of long-term unemployment.

-The Portfolio Budget Statements (PBS) provide information on the proposed allocation of funds to achieve government outcomes.
-They include budget statements for the department as well as entities working under the portfolio.
-The statements provide information to assist parliament to understand the purpose of each outcome.
+The Education, Skills and Employment Portfolio Budget Statements 2020–21 provide information on the proposed allocation of funds to achieve government outcomes.
+They include budget statements for the department as well as agencies working under the portfolio.